memfault/interrupt/_drafts/platformio.md

 ---
-title: What About PlatformIO?
+title: Seamless firmware development with PlatformIO
 description:
     An overview of PlatformIO, as well as a getting started example on STM32.
 author: francois
 ---

 A few weeks ago, [I wrote about MCU SDKs]({% post_url 2020-11-10-the-best-and-worst-mcu-sdks %}) and how frustrating I sometimes found it to be confronted with one Eclipse-based IDE after another.
 If you haven't read my latest updates to that post, check it out!

 But what if I told you that there exists a embedded project management tool which ties you neither to a toolchain, nor to a development environment?
 Did I